 To give it an Asian flair of flavors, use sesame oil and sprinkle with sesame seeds as garnish.
-You can also drizzle the salad with tahini dressing for a nuttier and more oriental taste.
+You can also drizzle the salad with tahini dressing for a nuttier and more fragrant taste.

 If you like to add a punch of heat to your warm salad, you can use a few chili flakes, red chili pepper, or chili powder.
 Make it as spicy as you want it to be.

 This warm garbanzo and kale salad is best served from pan to plate.
 Leftovers can be kept in an airtight container in the refrigerator for up to 3 days.
 You can reheat the salad in the microwave or stovetop.
-If it has become too dry, just sprinkle a bit of olive oil.
+If it has become too dry, just sprinkle in a bit of olive oil.